Resource Loading

 };

-Can you explain what a cross-origin policy is in front-end development?
+What's a cross-origin policy in frontend web development?

 View Answer: